Warehouse Capacity Guide

 Having more warehouse capacity is not always better.
 With more warehouse capacity and square footage, the higher your warehousing and carrying costs will be, including rent, storage, picking and packing, and inventory management tasks.

 Additionally, more space makes it easy to store more inventory than needed, which can cause an accumulation of dead stock (from investing in more inventory upfront, where capital is tied until it’s sold).

-Along with storage, you might also utilise the space for order fulfilment.
-If this is the case, you will need to decide how to set up your warehouse space for efficient workflows to enable fast fulfilment and higher order accuracy.
+Along with storage, you might also utilize the space for order fulfillment.
+If this is the case, you will need to decide how to set up your warehouse space for efficient workflows to enable fast fulfillment and higher order accuracy.